bedrocklinux/bedrocklinux-website/markdown/faq.md

 Broadly support falls into two categories:

 - Distros Bedrock can hijack.
-Generally, most traditional distros work fine, and so it's shorter to list those that.
-At the time of wring, Bedrock has known issues with: GoboLinux, NixOS, GuixSD, and live distros such as Knoppix or Slax.
+Generally, most traditional distros work fine, and so it's shorter to list those that do not.
+At the time of wring, Bedrock has known issues with: Slackware, CRUX, GoboLinux, NixOS, GuixSD, and live distros such as Knoppix or Slax.
 - Distros Bedrock can fetch.
 At the time of writing, Bedrock knows how to fetch (on `x86_64`): Alpine, Arch, Centos, Debian, Devuan, Fedora, Gentoo, Ubuntu, and Void (both glibc and musl).
 More may have been added since this was written.

 ## {id="version-system"} Why did the version system change?